excellenteasy/bradypodion/README.md

 Each directive has a demo (e.g. [button](modules/directives/button/demo/index.html)).
 All you need to do to play with them is `bower install`.

 ## Documentation
+Documentation generation depends on [Pygments](http://pygments.org/).
+Follow the installation instructions [here](http://pygments.org/docs/installation/).
-To build the documentation go to the repo in you terminal.
+To build the documentation `cd` to the repository in you terminal.
 ```bash
 npm install -g grunt-cli && npm install && grunt docs
 ```